 6. Coordination with Other Sections

-- Planning Section: Coordinate with the Planning Section to ensure that the operational plan is aligned with the overall incident objectives.
+- Planning Section: Coordinate with the Planning Section to confirm that the operational plan is aligned with the overall incident objectives.
 This includes providing input into the development of the IAP, reviewing the IAP for accuracy and completeness, and providing feedback on the effectiveness of the operational plan.

-- Information Sharing: Share information with other sections to ensure that everyone is aware of the current situation and that they are working towards the same goals.
+- Information Sharing: Share information with other sections to confirm that everyone is aware of the current situation and that they are working towards the same goals.
 This includes providing updates on operational activities, sharing intelligence information, and participating in briefings and meetings.

 Challenges and Considerations